webgme/webgme-engine/config/README.md

 - `config.executor.enable = false`
  - If true will enable the executor.
+- `config.executor.authentication.enable = false`
+ - If true will enable authentication for the executors allowing them to be associated with a given user.
+Executors will only be able to view jobs from the given owner (or guest).
+Workers are associated with a user by providing a user's personal access token in the worker's config.
+- `config.executor.authentication.allowGuests = true`
+ - If true will require jobs and workers to be associated with an existing user.
 - `config.executor.nonce = null`
  - If defined this is the secret shared between the server and attached workers.
 - `config.executor.workerRefreshInterval = 5000`